 A GCR-Block-Ack agreement exists between a non-AP STA and an AP for a group addressed stream from when the non-AP STA successfully transmits an ADDBA Response frame until either the AP or non-AP STA successfully transmits a DELBA frame to the other party, or this GCR-Block-Ack agreement expires (see 9.10.5), or the GCR agreement no longer exists.

 An AP may transmit a group address stream via the No-Ack/No-Retry (non-GCR; see 9.2.7) service and GCR service simultaneously.
-The AP shall transmit each frame via the No-Ack/No-Retry retransmission policy before it transmits the frame via the GCR service.
-An AP may switch dynamically between the GCR-Unsolicited-Retry, GCR-Block-Ack or GCR-Unsolicited-Retry delivery modes, but only one delivery mode may be active at any given time for each GCR group address.
+The AP shall transmit each frame via the No-Ack/No-Retry retransmission policy before it transmits the frame via the GCR service, except when using the GCR-SP delivey method.
+The AP may transmit each frame via the No-Ack/No-Retry retransmission policy before or after it transmits the frame via the GCR service when using the GCR-SP delivery method.(#1050) An AP may switch dynamically between the DMS(#1199), GCR-Block-Ack or GCR-Unsolicited-Retry delivery modes, but only one delivery mode may be active at any given time for each GCR group address.

-An AP shall transmit a frame belonging to a group address via the GCR service if an associated non-AP STA has a GCR agreement for the group address, and otherwise does not transmit the frame via the GCR service.
+An AP shall transmit a frame belonging to a group address via the GCR service if any(#1243) associated STA has a GCR agreement for the group address, and otherwise does not transmit the frame via the GCR service.

 An AP shall transmit a frame belonging to a group address via the No-Ack/No-Retry service if:

-There is at least one non-AP STA within the BSS with dot11RobustAVStreamingImplemented equal to false or without a GCR agreement for the group address, and

-Either

-The group address is the broadcast address or
+The group address is the broadcast address, or (#1244)

-The group address is not the broadcast address and at least one of these non-AP STAs has been determined by the AP to be a member of the group address.
-How this determination is made is out of scope of this standard.
+The group address is not the broadcast address and at least one associated STA has the Robust AV Streaming bit set to 0 in the Extended Capabilities element of the STA’s most recent (Re)Association Request and(#1015) has been determined by the AP to be a member of the group address(how this determination is made is out of scope of this standard), or

+The group address is not the broadcast address and at least one non-AP STA has a Block-Ack agreement for the group address and the frame precedes the start of the Block Ack agreement (the sequence number of the frame is less than the starting sequence number of the block Ack agreement, as described in 9.10.2).(#1242)

 To avoid undetected retries being passed up at a receiver’s MAC-SAP, duplicate detection and removal for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented set to true (see 9.2.9).
+A non-SP STA that has an active GCR agreement shall discard all MPDU and A-MPDU which have the Address 1 field set to the group address of this GCR group.(#1097)

+NOTEWhile a GCR agreement is active, the STA will receive MSDUs for this group either via the STAs unicast MAC address (DMS delivery method) or the GCR concealment address (GCR-Block-Ack or GCR-Unsolicited-Retry delivery method)(#1097)

 GCR frames shall be QoS data frames (with QoS subfield of the Subtype field set to 1).